canonical/matter-docs/how-to/home-assistant-ubuntu-core.md

 $ sudo snap install home-assistant-snap home-assistant-snap (2023.12/stable) 2023.12.4 from Giaever.online (giaever-online) installed
 ```

+We can follow with: `snap logs -f -n 5 home-assistant-snap`

 Verify what resources this snap has access to:
 ```console